percona/proxysql-admin-tool-doc/README.md

 ## ProxySQL Information

-You can also install ProxySQL from the source code [here](https://github.com/sysown/proxysql)

 The ProxySQL Documentation is available [here](https://proxysql.com/documentation/)

 ## Submit a Bug Report or Feature Request

-If you find a bug in ProxySQL and the ProxySQL Admin tool, you can submit a report to the project's [Jira issue tracker](https://jira.percona.com/projects/proxysql).
+If you find a bug in ProxySQL and the ProxySQL Admin tool, you can submit a report to the project's [Jira issue tracker](https://jira.percona.com/projects/PSQLADM).

 As a general rule of thumb, please try to create a bug report that has the following qualities:
 - Reproducible - include the steps on how to reproduce the issue